-11.1 The Administration is proposing a council tax increase of 5.99% including the 3% flexibility for Adult Social Care.
-A council tax increase of 5.99% results in a Band D
+11.1 The Administration is proposing a council tax increase of 5.99% including an additional 1% council tax increase and a 3% Adult Social Care precept allowed by government within the final local government financial settlement.
+A council tax increase of 5.99% results in a Band D council tax of £1,549.07 for the council's element, an increase of £87.57 from 2017/18; of this increase £43.84 relates to the Adult Social Care Precept.

-- council tax of £1,549.04 for the council's element, an increase of £87.57 from 2017/18; of this increase £43.84 relates to the Adult Social Care Precept. - 11.2 In order to propose an overall Council Tax for the city, the Council Tax set by the precepting authorities needs to be known and this information will be included in the Supplementary Budget Report to Budget Council.
+11.2 In order to propose an overall Council Tax for the city, the Council Tax set by the precepting authorities needs to be known and this information will be included in the Supplementary Budget Report to Budget Council.